Why Succession Planning Matters in Community Banking

 Succession planning distinguishes between:

-Wayne’s Insight: The CEO should define a targeted organizational structure with a clear, yet flexible, 3-5 year timeframe that aligns with strategic priorities, including the development of internal talent.
-This dynamic approach becomes critical when a significant change in strategy occurs, necessitating new skills and expertise.
+CEO Insight: The CEO should define a targeted organizational structure with a clear, yet flexible, 3–5-year timeframe that aligns with strategic priorities, including the development of internal talent.
+A dynamic approach is vital during major strategic shifts that need new skills and expertise.
+Showing current and future organizational charts with highlighted updates helps management and the board understand planned openings, timing, and talent requirements.

 Fostering an Enterprise Mindset in Talent Reviews

 The HR leader and CEO should emphasize that talent reviews are candid, enterprise-wide discussions of strengths, gaps, and development needs for those identified as successors for Key Management Positions (KMPs).
-Leaders in current KMP roles should actively contribute to the development of successors outside their function by providing feedback, mentorship, project exposure, and participation in strategic meetings.
+Leaders in current KMP roles should actively contribute to the development of successors outside their function through feedback, mentorship, exposure to projects, and inclusion in strategic meetings.
+Incentive plans should be designed to motivate this behavior.

-Wayne’s Insight: This collective ownership ensures succession planning is not siloed and that development opportunities cross functional lines.
+CEO Insight: This collective ownership ensures succession planning is not siloed and that development opportunities cross functional lines and can motivate the best talent to stay with the organization.

 Identifying Key Management Positions (KMPs)